Foods to avoid during pregnancy

 2. Cheese with a blue vein or mould-ripened crust

-Camembert, Stilton, Brie and unpasteurised cheeses carry a risk of listeria
+Camembert, Stilton, Brie and unpasteurised cheeses carry a risk of listeria.

 3. Raw or undercooked meat and poultry, liver and liver products